munaciella/NC-news/README.md

 ##LINK TO THE HOSTED VERSION OF NORTHCODERS NEWS API CAN BE FOUND HERE: https://nc-news-bgp4.onrender.com

+##LINK TO THE DEPLOYED VERSION OF NORTHCODERS NEWS FRONTEND PROJECT CAN BE FOUND HERE: https://munaciella-news.netlify.app/

+##LINK TO THE NORTHCODERS NEWS API GITHUB REPOSITORY CAN BE FOUND HERE: https://github.com/munaciella/nc-news-

 If you wish to contribute to this repository please follow this steps.

 ###FORK THIS REPOSITORY: - On GitHub.com, navigate to the munaciella/NC-news repository. - In the top-right corner of the page, click Fork. - Under "Owner," select the dropdown menu and click an owner for the forked repository. - Click Create fork.